top of page

 The Fight Begins with WCIA

-In late July before WTVP was even to go to air, an agreement between Prairie and Midwest Television would bring about a second chance in the tower location of WCIA The original site near Seymour would be selected once again, but with some modifications to the license for WCIA.
+In late July, before WTVP was even to go to air, an agreement between Prairie and Midwest Television would bring about a second chance in the tower location of WCIA.
+The original site near Seymour would be selected again but with some modifications to the license for WCIA.
 More about that later.
-The battle was won by Decatur Prairie TV and WTVP but the war would go on for years.
+Decatur Prairie TV and WTVP won the battle, but the war continued for years.

 Click on gallery pages for more information about each picture.